sandialabs/chama/documentation/index.rst

 along with the sensor technology and operating conditions, can have a large impact on the performance of a monitoring strategy.

-Chama is an open source Python package which includes mixed-integer, stochastic programming formulations to determine sensor locations and technology that maximize monitoring effectiveness.
+Chama is an open source Python package which includes mixed-integer linear programming formulations to determine sensor locations and technology that maximize monitoring effectiveness.
 The methods in Chama are general and can be applied to a wide range of applications.
 Chama is currently being used to design sensor networks